Article

 The account holder is responsible for ensuring that the contribution limit is not exceeded.
 Excess contributions are subject to taxes, plus an additional six percent excise tax.
 All contributions made to an HSA for a year are aggregated when determining if the IRS limit is exceeded and are reported on Form 8889 attached to the account holder’s individual income tax return (Form 1040).

-The IRS limits on contributions and HDHPs are adjusted annually for inflation, and the chart below summarizes the current limits:
+The IRS limits on contributions and HDHPs are adjusted annually for inflation, and the chart below summarizes the limits for 2024 and 2025:

 2024 Annual Limits